 MRF Best Practices

 Removing glass early in the recycling sorting process is important.
 Multi-tiered steps to remove and clean glass throughout the MRF result in greater protection of sorting equipment and higher quality end-product.
-To view more detailed technical information about best practices for glass processing at the MRF, click here.
-Learn about GRC’s MRF Glass Certification Program here.
+Learn about our MRF Glass Certification Program here.
+Review our MRF Best Practice guide here.

 PRIMARY GLASS SEPARATION